VARUNx30/Calculator/README.md

 # Calculator
 Calculator made from html, css and javascript.

-just create a basic html file for structure of button input field.
+just created a basic html file for structure of button input field.

 css for styling of controls and background.